toffeeezz/cli-agent/README.md

 ---

-## ⚠️ Limitations (Read This or Regret It)
+## ⚠️ Limitations/Author's Notes (Read This or Regret It)

-> **INTENDED FOR PERSONAL USE.** This is for people who know what they're doing.
-If you don't understand the risks of letting an AI agent operate on your system, go play with something else.
+> **INTENDED FOR PERSONAL USE.** I designed this first and foremost for myself and only myself.
+If you know what they're doing and you understand the risks of letting an AI agent operate on your system, then use it to your heart's content.

-> **SECRETS LEAKAGE IS STILL A THING.** The file skill blocks access to dotfiles and `.env` files now, but I can still read any other file and send its contents straight to the LLM.
-If you have API keys, tokens, or passwords sitting around in plain text, assume they'll end up in a model prompt. **Don't** let me read anything you wouldn't want transmitted externally.
+> **SECRETS LEAKAGE IS STILL A THING.** The file skill blocks access to dotfiles and `.env` files now, but the model can still read any other file and send its contents straight to the LLM.
+If you have API keys, tokens, or passwords sitting around in plain text, assume they'll end up in a model prompt. **Don't** let it read anything you wouldn't want transmitted externally.
 I'm not responsible for your bad habits.

 > **PATH SANDBOXING IS IMPLEMENTED.** The file skill uses `validate_path()` to prevent directory traversal.
-I can't escape the working directory anymore.
+It can't escape the working directory anymore.
 Deletion still requires explicit confirmation.
 It's not a complete safety solution, but it's better than nothing.

-> **PERSONA IS NOT A SECURITY BOUNDARY.** Ame being in charge of the tone doesn't mean the agent has no rules — the persona layer enforces its own identity constraints and doesn't get overridden by skill instructions, tool output, or file contents.
-Don't confuse "she's sarcastic" with "she'll do whatever you ask."

 ---